Four Seasons Resort Orlando at Walt Disney World® Resort

 In Lanai, Saber oversaw dessert menus for nine outlets between two properties, while supplying bread and pastries to small community markets across the island.
 “There was a huge selection of exotic ingredients to work with in Lanai, but I had to be very creative to put it to good use.”

 While many of Saber’s desserts incorporate fruit, he is also a master chocolatier.
 Chocolate sculpture is a talent of his, and his edible art is often featured at special events at the resort, such as galas and weddings.
 In December 2018, Saber was selected as one of the featured craftsman at the Four Seasons Pop Down event in Miami, where guests were dazzled by incredible cuisine served aboard a superyacht.
 Saber’s creation was hand-sculpted chocolate driftwood, seashells, coral, sea urchins, starfish and more, all placed in an illuminated underwater display with the incredible desserts floating above.
 The dessert was a verrine of white chocolate, pineapple confit and mango passionfruit cream.
-In addition to the Pop Down, Saber was also an invited participant at the renowned Pebble Beach Food & Wine Festival in 2017, and has participated in the Epcot® International Food & Wine Festival annually since 2015.
+In addition to the Pop Down, Saber was also an invited participant at the renowned Pebble Beach Food & Wine Festival in 2017, and has participated in the Epcot International Food & Wine Festival annually since 2015.
 In 2016, Saber was a guest chef at the James Beard House in New York, an invite-only opportunity extended by the James Beard House to chefs based on numerous criteria, including national reputation and demonstrated culinary excellence.
 Additionally, in 2022 and 2019, Saber was proud to be recognised as a semi-finalist in the prestigious James Beard Awards in the category of Outstanding Pastry Chef.